 In this very article, you will find all the Synder must-know things, so when it comes to utilizing the app, you will be up in arms.
-Stay tuned and find out what Synder app can do for you: sync your Stripe, PayPal, Square transactions to QuickBooks Online on the auto-pilot, close open invoices, help you with reconciliation (and not just that!).
+Stay tuned and find out what the Synder app can do for you: sync the most popular e-commerce and payments platforms like Shopify, Amazon, Stripe, etc., to QuickBooks Online on the auto-pilot, close open invoices, help you with reconciliation (and not just that!).

 So let’s stick to the point.

 Synder app takes all the transaction info from your payment platform and transfers it to QuickBooks Online company, thus eliminating a need for manual entries and simplifying the reconciliation process.
 Here are the main points to know:

 - The app creates a Sales Receipt/Invoice for the total amount of the sale and the Expense for the payment processor fee.
 This works for each sales transaction.